Valley and ridge salamander

 The valley and ridge salamander (Plethodon hoffmani) is a species of salamander in the family Plethodontidae endemic to the Appalachian Mountains in the eastern United States.

 Etymology

 The species is named after biologist Richard Hoffman of Virginia, who collected the holotype specimen in 1954.

 Description

 The valley and ridge salamander is a terrestrial salamander which a total length of 80 to 137 mm.
 This species is slender with short legs, a long tail, and 21 costal grooves.
 The dorsum is dark brown to blackish with scattered whitish or brassy flecks and the venter is dark with mottling, especially on the chin.

 Distribution

-The natural habitat of the valley and ridge salamander is hardwood forests of the valley and ridge province of the Appalachian Mountains, up to 1400 m in elevation.
-This species can be found in the Appalachians from the Susquehanna River Valley in Pennsylvania, south to the New River in northwestern Virginia, eastern West Virginia, and western Maryland.
+The natural habitat of the valley and ridge salamander is hardwood forests of the Valley and Ridge province of the Appalachian Mountains, up to 1400 m in elevation.
+This species can be found in the Appalachians from the Susquehanna River Valley in central Pennsylvania, through western Maryland and eastern West Virginia, south to the New River in southwestern Virginia.